 As substance abuse education and prevention providers, these numbers are alarming to us.
 With so many outside influences on children, it has become tougher and tougher for drug prevention advocates, parents and teachers to protect them from the dangers of using drugs and alcohol.
-In addition to being a community resource for both parents and adults, we are committed to providing drug prevention classes through Prime for Life or ADETS (Alcohol and Drug Education Traffic School).
-These classes and services are good for individuals that have been charged with a simple possession, and well as anyone who needs to satisfy a court mandate.
+In addition to being a community resource for both parents and adults, we are committed to providing drug prevention classes through Prime for Life or DES (Drug Education School).
+These classes and services are good for individuals that have been charged with a simple possession, underage drinking, as well as anyone who needs to satisfy a court mandate.

 The PRIME for Life drug and alcohol prevention education model that we use is an educational program developed by the Prevention Research Institute to influence behaviors using a research-based education and persuasion model.
 The program is designed to encourage participants to make better choices when given alternatives.
 The objective of the program as it relates to drug and alcohol abuse prevention is to empower students to make better short-term decisions so their long-term outcome is positive.

 As approved PRIME for Life instructors for the state of North Carolina, here is a snapshot of the Prime for Life Lifestyle Risk Reduction Model that we follow:

 - Prevention: The PRIME for Life model has protocols for educating youth on the risks of alcoholism and how to make what is considered “low-risk” choices when presented with peer pressure or temptation to drink alcohol.